Marine-grade plywood is named so because it’s made to withstand different environmental conditions like temperature, moisture, rain, snow, etc.

 On the other hand, Marine-grade ply is even better and is often used in the most demanding conditions where it needs prolonged exposure to water and other extreme weather conditions.

 Therefore, it is an ideal choice for building boats, boathouses, ships, and other marine applications where it needs to get submerged in water for a long time.

 Many times, people also mistake marine-grade plywood for pressure-treated plywood.

 Although marine-grade plywood is technically “pressure-treated,” it’s not treated with special chemicals to make it resistant to pests, mold, or rot.

 How Can You Identify Marine Grade Plywood?

-Although marine plywood is widely used for marine applications, it’s difficult for a common man to identify marine plywood from other different varieties available at a store.
+Although marine plywood is widely used for marine applications, it’s difficult for a common man to identify it from other varieties available at a store.

-To tell the difference and recognize authentic marine plywood from other materials, here are some tips for you…
+To tell the difference and recognize authentic marine ply from other materials, here are some tips for you…

 Unlike ordinary plywood, marine plywood is made by gluing thin solid hardwood veneers.

 Since these high-density solid wood veneers weigh more, the overall weight of marine plywood is comparatively more than other plywood varieties.